single-spa/single-spa.js.org/docs/starting-from-scratch.md

 <body>
   <div id="navBar"></div>
   <div id="home"></div>
-  <div id="gifs"></div>
+  <div id="angular1"></div>
 </body>
 ```

 ### b) include scripts and stylesheets

 For styling, we will be using the [Materialize-css](https://materializecss.com/) framework.
 To use Materialize we need to include styles and scripts in the root `index.html` file.
-This will allow all of our seperate applications to access the Materialize library.
+This will allow all of our separate applications to access the Materialize library.

 Additionally, to get single-spa connected, we will need to include a script tag connecting the html file to the [root-application](https://single-spa.js.org/docs/configuration.html#indexhtml-file) via `single-spa.config.js` file (we will be building this in the next step).